 Charles Mah, Chief Customer Officer at iCIMS, sat down with GoodTime’s Founder and Head of Company Strategy, Ahryun Moon, to share his strategy in continuously engaging candidates.
 This “customer-driven” hiring model converts candidates into engaged ambassadors of your brand, helping your hiring team make the most coveted hires.

-If you don’t have time to watch the full video, here’s the TLDR with five takeaways from the session.
+Here’s the TLDR with five takeaways from the session.

 1. The Current Talent Acquisition Model is Antiquated